Marki10/drum-machine/README.md

 - Export recording as JSON or MIDI
 - Add multiple tracks or pattern sequencing
 - Add sound customization or upload

+# 🧹 Code Quality & Development Standards

+This project follows strict code quality and style consistency using Husky, ESLint, Prettier, and Lint-Staged.

+- 🧼 Prettier for automatic code formatting
+- 🔍 ESLint for TypeScript + React linting rules
+- 🐶 Husky pre-commit hook to prevent bad commits
+- 🧩 Lint-Staged ensures only changed files are checked